What Is It?

 Although each type of psoriatic arthritis is somewhat distinct, some people show a blending of symptoms or have more than one type.

 Psoriasis can develop before or after the arthritis, but psoriasis develops first in about 75% of cases.
 A person may begin to get morning joint stiffness before the arthritis is recognized.
-People who have psoriasis that involves the nails, especially nail pitting, are much more likely to develop arthritis than those without this problem (50% versus 10%).
+People who have psoriasis that involves the nails, especially nail pitting, are much more likely to develop arthritis than those without this problem (affecting up to 50% of people with psoriasis with nail involvement).

 A pink or dull-red, scaly skin rash occurring in patches, especially on the back of the arms, front of the legs and scalp